mend-toolkit/mend-examples/Scripts/Mend SCA/README.md

 This script allows the user to cleanup outstanding [Pending Tasks](https://docs.mend.io/bundle/wsk/page/ui_-_request_history_report_and_pending_tasks.html) in the Mend SCA UI, when this process is no longer required.
 Please ensure the setting '[Open pending tasks for new libraries](https://docs.mend.io/bundle/wsk/page/ui_-_request_history_report_and_pending_tasks.html)' is disabled under the Integrate, Advanced Settings area.
 In addition, also ensure that their are no [Policies](https://docs.mend.io/bundle/sca_user_guide/page/managing_automated_policies.html#Applying-Actions-to-a-Library) that are 'Reassign' or 'Condition', which could create new tasks.

-The [pending-task-cleanup.sh](pending-task-cleanup.sh) script is designed to be executed one time per organisation to clean up historic pending requests the Mend SCA UI.
+The [pending-task-cleanup.sh](pending-task-cleanup.sh) script is designed to be executed one time per organization to clean up historic pending requests the Mend SCA UI.

 <br>

 **Prerequisites:**

 * `jq` and `curl` must be installed
-* The tasks within Mend should be assigned to a user and not to a group (Edit policy->Reasssign->Assign to User)
+* The tasks within Mend should be assigned to a user and not to a group (Edit policy->Reasssign->Assign to User) as the getDomainPendingTasks API is based off of tasks assigned to a user

 <br>